IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

           wsl --install -d Ubuntu-22.04

    b.
-When Ubuntu starts for the first time, enter a Linux username (example: `gola`) and set a password.
+When Ubuntu starts for the first time, enter a Linux username and set a password.

 **3. Set Ubuntu as Default WSL Distro**